- ICC VATICAN PROSECUTION

 On April 24, 2013, CACI filed a motion to dismiss Plaintiffs' Alien Tort Statute claims (war crimes, torture, cruel, inhuman and degrading treatment) on the basis of the Supreme Court's recent decision in Kiobel v Royal Dutch Petroleum.
 Plaintiffs' response was filed on Friday, May 3, 2013.

-On May 10, 2013, the Court will hear CACI’s motion to dismiss Plaintiffs’ Alien Tort Statute claims in light of the Supreme Court’s recent decision in Kiobel v.
-Royal Dutch Shell Petroleum Co., as well as CACI’s motion to dismiss Plaintiffs’ conspiracy-based claims.
+On May 10, 2013, the Court heard CACI’s motion to dismiss Plaintiffs’ Alien Tort Statute claims in light of the Supreme Court’s recent decision in Kiobel v.
+Royal Dutch Shell Petroleum Co, as well as to dismiss three of the Plaintiffs' common law claims.

 Al Shimari v.
 CACI was originally brought against L-3 Services Incorporated (formerly Titan Corporation), CACI International Inc., and Timothy Dugan, a former employee of CACI.
 CACI and L-3 Services were the U.S. government contractors responsible for interrogation and translation services, respectively, at Abu Ghraib prison and other facilities in Iraq.
 L-3 Services and Timothy Dugan have since been dismissed as Defendants in the case.
 The complaint alleges that CACI directed and participated in illegal conduct, including torture, at the Abu Ghraib prison in Iraq where it was hired by the U.S. to provide interrogation services.
 The four Plaintiffs had all been held at the “hard site” in Abu Ghraib prison.